Solving Truly Massive Budgeted Monotonic POMDPs with Oracle-Guided Meta-Reinforcement Learning: Implementation and Evaluation

-\subsection{Analysis of Budget Allocation}
+\subsubsection{Analysis of Budget Allocation}

 Next, we demonstrate the effectiveness of our random forest-based budget allocation strategy.
 We compare it with a baseline approach that allocates budgets proportional to the ratio of a component's replacement cost to its $\mathbb{E}[T]$.
-For a component $i$, we model its $\mathbb{E}[T^i_{\max}]$ using $\Tilde{T}^i_{\max}$ as given in \eqref{eq:ttf_budget}.
+For a component $i$, we model its $\mathbb{E}[T^i_{\max}]$ using $\Tilde{T}^i_{\max}$ as given in \eqref{eq:ttf_budget} (see Appendix~\ref{appdx:fun_approx} for justification of this exponential form).
 The parameters $\alpha^i$ and $\gamma^i$ can be estimated directly by considering the boundary conditions: $\gamma^i$ is estimated by substituting $b^i = 0$, representing the scenario where no budget is available, and $\alpha^i$ is determined by substituting $b^i = \infty$, corresponding to the scenario of unlimited budget, where the supremum of $T^i_{\max}$ ($\sup_{b^i} T^i_{\max} = H = 100$) is reached.
 We then train a random forest regressor to estimate parameter $\beta^i$.
 The training dataset is created by performing non-linear least squares regression on 11 distinct ($T^i_{max},b^i$) pairs each for 800 components.
 These pairs correspond to the run-averaged $T^i_{\max}$ values and the respective budget values $b^i$ from Section~\ref{subsec:maintenance}.
 The input to the random forest model is a vector consisting of the shape and scale factors of the Weibull distribution, which represent $\mathbb{E}[T]$ and $\sigma^2_{\mathbb{E}[T]}$, along with the replacement and inspection costs for a given component $i$.
-If a different distribution were used to model the transition probability, we would similarly extract the parameters, $\mathbb{E}[T]$ and $\sigma^2_{\mathbb{E}[T]}$, for inclusion in the input vector.
+If a different distribution was used to model the transition probability, we would similarly extract the parameters, $\mathbb{E}[T]$ and $\sigma^2_{\mathbb{E}[T]}$, for inclusion in the input vector.
+Figure~\ref{fig:compare_random_forest} shows the prediction performance of the random forest model for a test dataset of 200 components which were not encountered during training.
+We see that most points on the plot are very close to the perfect prediction line and bad predictions are few in number (29 out of 200 for error threshold of $10^{-4}$).
+The random forest model achieves a mean squared error (MSE) = $1.8\times10^{-8}$ for this test dataset.
+Note that the non-linear least squares regressor constrains $\beta^i$ to be $\leq 0$ and hence for some components we observe that $\beta^i=0$.
+We use this trained random forest model to estimate $\Tilde{T}^i_{max}$ for all 1000 components.
+Finally, using these approximated expressions, we solve the constrained maximization problem described in \eqref{eq:maximize} to obtain the appropriate budget allocation for the components.